-The parent or guardian must complete a medical consent form (Word 90KB) for students participating in SA government school swimming and aquatics activities.
-This form will be shown to school staff, swimming instructors and emergency services personnel responsible for this student’s safety.
+The parent or guardian must complete a water safety consent form (PDF 81KB) for students participating in all school water safety program activities.
+This form will be shown to school staff, water safety instructors and emergency services personnel responsible for this student’s safety.

-No student can participate in swimming and aquatics programs without completing the form.
+No student can participate in water safety programs without completing the form.

 A copy must be given to the instructor-in-charge.
 Information provided is confidential and must be stored in a secure place.

-Swimming and Aquatics unit instructors may need access to students’ asthma care plans (Word 102KB) and medication that have been provided to the school.
+Water safety instructors may need access to students’ asthma care plan (Word 102KB) and medication that have been provided to the school.
 Individual schools need to assess the level of support needed for each student to make sure that they get the best health care in an emergency.

-As with school and preschool staff, Swimming and Aquatics unit staff are first aid trained and able to administer Ventolin via a puffer and a spacer if a student presents with asthma-like symptoms.
+As with school and preschool staff, water safety instructors are first aid trained and able to administer Ventolin via a puffer and a spacer if a student presents with asthma symptoms.

 Email: education.ParentEngagement [at] sa.gov.au